 South Salt Lake is a medium-sized city located in the state of Utah.
 With a population of 24,788 people and five constituent neighborhoods, South Salt Lake is the 32nd largest community in Utah.

-Unlike some cities, South Salt Lake isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in South Salt Lake are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, South Salt Lake is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, South Salt Lake is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in South Salt Lake who work in office and administrative support (18.79%), sales jobs (12.74%), and management occupations (6.91%).
+There are especially a lot of people living in South Salt Lake who work in office and administrative support (18.96%), sales jobs (11.50%), and maintenance occupations (7.37%).

 Also of interest is that South Salt Lake has more people living here who work in computers and math than 95% of the places in the US.